mikeytown2/masternode/Commands.md

 Compare the local getblockcount and the explorers block count.

 #### pivx_mn1 chaincheck
-Compare the local getblockchaininfo and the explorers block chain info.
+Compare the local getblockchaininfo and the explorers block chain info (if the explorer supports it).

 #### pivx_mn1 masternode status
 Get masternode status on vps.